Palasinaz Lakes: Geology

 The Lakes are located along the Aosta-Ranzola Fault Line, which began to form a part of the Franco-Italian Alps between 40 and 49 Ma (million years) ago.

 Ancient remains of volcanic chimneys dating back to the Oligocene Epoch - approximately 35 to 22 Ma - have been found in the Palasinaz Lakes area.
 These volcanic chimneys, whose cones are now not visible, are composed of dark coloured andesite and lamprophyre rocks.

-Other geological characteristics include rust-colored micaschists at the top of Punta Palasinaz, as well light green greenschist and calcite formations in the area.
+Other geological characteristics include rust-colored micaschists at the top of Palasinaz Peak, as well light green greenschist and calcite formations in the area.

 History

 Ancient history

 The Palasinaz Lakes area's history dates back to ancient times.
 It is believed that the lakes were used as a natural cemetery for people who lost their lives in the mines nearby.
 They are believed to have been first used by Salassi tribe, and later on by the Romans, whose presence was evidenced by the discovery of coins dating back to the Roman Period.
 The lakes were important for sustaining local villagers, due to the presence of fresh water and wide pastures.